rumors/handbook/clients/communication.md

 ## Access

-In order to get the sign-offs we need to keep a project moving forward, it’s important that we’re granted access to key project stakeholders — the folks who have a vested interest in the outcome of the project.
+In order to get the sign-offs we need to keep a project moving forward, it’s important that we’re granted access to key project stakeholders — the people who have a vested interest in the outcome of the project.
 If someone has a role to play in the project, or a valuable opinion on its outcome, it’s important that you put us in touch.

 ## Change management